 CLIL is widely seen as an excellent means of learning a language, not least because it provides opportunities for using English in varied and motivating contexts.
-English teachers using CLIL methodology are able to engage students with widely different interests and, in this way, foster positive attitudes towards the English language classroom.
+English teachers using CLIL methodology are able to engage and motivate students with widely different interests.
+Through CLIL, English teachers can motivate those students who would otherwise struggle to see the relevance of English to their own lives.